Infineon/ota-bootloader-abstraction/source/COMPONENT_MCUBOOT/MCUBOOT_BUILD_COMMANDS.md

 <b>Building MCUBoot with Direct XIP support</b>
 - <b>Notes:</b> To build the MCUBootApp with Direct XIP support, utilize the flash map file named *cyw20829_xip_direct_mcuboot.json* located in the [flashmap](./../../configs/COMPONENT_MCUBOOT/flashmap) directory.

-To build the MCUBootApp with Direct XIP support, utilize the flash map file named cyw20829_xip_direct_mcuboot.json located in the flashmap directory

 To build MCUBoot with direct-xip feature:
 ```